osrf-migration/vrx-wiki/tutorials/ExampleVrx.md

-# VMRC Example #
+# VRX Example #

 This example illustrates a specific configuration similar to what some of the RobotX teams used in 2018.
 It includes:

-* Fixed stern thrusters and a single lateral thuster - the ['T' propulsion configuration](https://bitbucket.org/osrf/vmrc/wiki/tutorials/PropulsionConfiguration)
+* Fixed stern thrusters and a single lateral thuster - the ['T' propulsion configuration](https://bitbucket.org/osrf/vrx/wiki/tutorials/PropulsionConfiguration)
 * A standard set of onboard sensors
   * Two forward facing cameras (stereo)
   * One starboard facing camera